Link Search Menu Expand Document

 Physical Temporary Table

-To use a physical pseudo-temporary table, simply pass true in the usePhysicalPseudoTempTable argument.
+To use a physical pseudo-temporary table, pass true in the usePhysicalPseudoTempTable argument.

 using (var connection = new SqlConnection(connectionString))